daaain/Handlebars/README.md

 ### Atom

-To see what scope Atom detects under the keyboard cursor, open the console (alt+cmd+i) and first create these
+To see what scope Atom detects under the keyboard cursor, open the console (alt+cmd+i) and first create these:

 ```
 editor = atom.workspace.getActiveTextEditor();